Muniox/blog-megak-back/README.md

 - Hashing passwords (bcrypt)
 - Error handling
 - Development/Production mode (NODE_ENV)
-- strategy for limiting network traffic (rate limit)
+- strategy for limiting network traffic (express-rate-limit)
 - CORS

 ## What has not been accomplished on the back-end